Are Salary Advance Schemes Just Another Debt Trap?

 Increasing numbers of cash strapped employees have turned to salary advance schemes during the coronavirus lockdown.
 But the Financial Conduct Authority (FCA) has questioned their transparency and the risk that they could push customers into a cycle of debt.

-Are such plans, which allow staff an advance on their wages already earned a good idea?
-Or are they simply another way of increasing personal cash flow issues which have arisen as a result of COVID-19 restrictions with a rise in people losing their jobs or experiencing a reduction in their personal income?
+Are such plans, which allow staff an advance on their wages, already earned a good idea?
+Or are they simply another way of increasing personal cash flow issues that have arisen as a result of COVID-19 restrictions with a rise in people losing their jobs or experiencing a reduction in their personal income?

 What Are Salary Advance Schemes?

 Employer Salary Advance Schemes (ESAS) allow workers access to up to 50 per cent of their wages before their regular payday.